massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 It needs supplemental information, but it doesn't make sense to add it as visually hidden text.

-The label doesn't make sense by itself:
+Some labels don't make sense by themselves:

 - For example, if the button label is a symbol, screen readers announce the symbol.